 Nectarine and Blueberry Chia Pudding

-- Pour into two separate cups/jars/containers and place in the refrigerator for at least 6 hours.
+- Pour pudding into two jars and place them in the refrigerator for at least 2 hours, or overnight.

 - Top chia pudding with a little bit of honey and enjoy!